sudoblockio/tackle/docs/contributing.md

 * Aim for statelessness
 * Lets anyone write more opinionated tools

-Freedom for tackle-box users to build and extend.
+Freedom for tackle users to build and extend.

-* No officially-maintained tackle-box providers, only ones by individuals
+* No officially-maintained tackle providers, only ones by individuals
-* Commercial project-friendly licensing, allowing for private tackle-box and private tackle-box-based tools
+* Commercial project-friendly licensing, allowing for private tackle and private tackle-based tools

 #### Inclusive